 And I love how vibrant the sauce is – in color and in flavor!
 The sharpness from the lime juice and vinegar is wonderful with the silky texture from the olive oil.
 And the sweetness from the raw honey is absolutely perfect.

-What’s In This Honey Cilantro Lime Sauce Recipe?
+What’s In This Honey Lime Cilantro Sauce Recipe?

 - Raw Honey: straight from the beehives!
 As a beekeeper, I have plenty of raw honey on hand.
+I’d recommend getting beeswax from a local beekeeper, apiary, or farmer’s market.

 - Fresh Cilantro: for an amazingly fresh flavor and texture